GareevR/raycasting/README.md

 ## Description
 It's a “realistic” 3D graphical representation of the inside of a maze from a first person perspective.
 This made by using the Ray-casting principles.

-It was made due to my studying in 21-school, Russia.
+Project was made at start of my , Russia, Kazan.

+## Goals
 The main goal of project - learn what is ray-casting is and make a program, which represents a walking into maze.

 ## Requirements